raven-worx/MBusPico/README.md

 # Transfer MBusPico onto the device

 Hold the BOOTSEL button on the Pico W while connecting it to the PC via a USB cable.
 Since v1.2 its also possible to call `http://<ip-address>/update` to restart into the bootloader (if built with HTTP option).
 The Pico will show up as a flash drive.
-Copy the `mbuspico.uf2` file to the appeared flash drive.
+Copy the `mbuspico.uf2` file from the build directory to the appeared flash drive.
 The Pico W will automatically reboot into the just flashed firmware after copying has finished.
 Done.

 # Hardware wiring / assembly